 The Mohs Surgery Procedure

-Dr. Karen Nern and her team of highly trained specialists, preform Mohs surgery as an outpatient procedure in our Edwards and Basalt office.
+Dr. Karen Nern, Dr. Drew Taylor and their team of highly trained specialists, preform Mohs surgery as an outpatient procedure in our Edwards and Basalt offices.
 During Mohs surgery, the treatment area is numbed with a local anesthetic.
-Small layers of skin are removed, and each layer is examined microscopically by Dr. Nern to see if it contains malignant cells.
+Small layers of skin are removed, and each layer is examined microscopically by Dr. Nern or Dr. Taylor to see if it contains malignant cells.
 Excision continues until the cancer is completely removed.
 Most Mohs procedures can be performed in three or fewer stages, and take approximately 4 hours.
-Dr. Nern is a fellow of American Society for Mohs Surgery and has preformed over 3,000 Mohs procedures in our Edwards and Basalt locations.
+Dr. Nern and Dr. Taylor are fellows of American Society for Mohs Surgery.
+Dr. Nern has preformed over 3,000 Mohs procedures in our Edwards and Basalt locations.
+Dr. Taylor has performed thousands of cases along with their advanced reconstruction in South Florida.

 Recovery from Mohs Surgery